marcelhekking/cookiecutter-drf/{{cookiecutter.project_slug}}/backend/README.md

 make install
 ```

-Connect to the Django admin running on local host: `http://localhost:8000/admin/`.
-Login with name of the admin specified in `ADMINS` and the password `OnlyValidLocally`.

-#### Start Django development server locally after installation
+#### Start Django development server locally

-For subsequent starts of the local development server of Django use:
+For starting the local development server of Django use:

 ```bash
 make runserver
 ```

+Connect to the Django admin running on local host: `http://localhost:8000/admin/`.
+Login with name of the admin specified in `ADMINS` and the password `OnlyValidLocally`.

 ### Development